veo-labs/openveo-portal/README.md

 It aims to offer a portal to access medias exposed by an [OpenVeo](https://github.com/veo-labs/openveo-core) server associated to an [OpenVeo Publish](https://github.com/veo-labs/openveo-publish) plugin.

-It includes the following features :
+It includes the following features:

 - An home page to present the most seen medias
 - A search engine